-- Smoking, or being under the influence of alcohol or drugs on the school site.
+- Smoking (including vaping) or being under the influence of alcohol or drugs on the school site.

 - Damaging or destroying school property.

-The Executive Headteacher and the Federation Governors may prohibit an adult from entering the school sites to safeguard our school communities.
+The Executive Headteacher, Heads of School and the Federation Governors may prohibit an adult from entering the school sites to safeguard our school communities.
 Adverse behaviour may be reported to the appropriate authorities.